 Hoffmann Center actively supports and encourages the placement of college students for internships at Hoffmann Center.
-Such arrangements normally are made by the Executive Director or Clinical Supervisor with the Psychology, Social Work, Corrections or related departments of Mankato State University, Gustavus Adolphus College, and other accredited colleges.
+Such arrangements normally are made by the Executive Director or Clinical Director with the Psychology, Social Work, Corrections or related departments of Mankato State University, Gustavus Adolphus College, and other accredited colleges.
 Internships are useful to Hoffmann Center in providing additional programming possibilities and allow the Center to participate in the development of future professionals in our field.

 Interns are expected to present themselves as adult staff members at all times.
-They are, however, not to transport clients in any vehicle, distribute medication, participate in physical holding, drive the Center's vehicles, or to have sole supervisory responsibility for clients.
+They are, however, not to transport clients in any vehicle, distribute medication, participate in physical holding, drive the Center's vehicles, or have sole supervisory responsibility for clients.